djeada/Linux-Notes/notes/firewall.md

 ## Linux Firewalls

-A firewall is a security feature that protects your computer from unauthorized access.
-It controls incoming and outgoing network traffic based on predetermined security rules.
+A firewall is like a guard for your computer.
+It keeps your computer safe from others who shouldn't use it.
+It checks the information going in and out and follows safety rules.
 In Linux, there are several utilities to manage your firewall, including `iptables`, `ufw`, and `firewalld`.

 ## Iptables